 Child Abuse: The law provides severe penalties for child abuse and requires all persons having contact with a child they believe has been physically or sexually abused to report their suspicions to police; nonetheless, child abuse and neglect remained serious problems.

 The penalties for rape of a minor are the same as those for rape of an adult.
-While a victim’s consent is insufficient defense against allegations of statutory rape, it is sufficient defense if the accused had “reasonable cause to believe that the victim was above 16 years of age,” provided the accused was under age 18.
+While a victim’s consent is insufficient defense against allegations of statutory rape, it is sufficient defense if the accused had “reasonable cause” to believe the victim was older than age 16, provided the accused was younger than age 18.

-The Ministry of Social Services provided services to abused and neglected children through a public-private center for children, the public hospital family-violence program, and the BCC.
+The Ministry of Social Services provided services to abused and neglected children through a public-private center for children, the public hospital family-violence program, and The Bahamas Crisis Center.

 Early and Forced Marriage: The legal minimum age for marriage is 18, although minors may marry at 15 with parental permission.